matyasselmeci/helm-charts/supported/opensciencegrid/osdf-origin/README.md

 - Note 1: The liveness probe tests the auth origin instance if it's enabled, or the public origin instance if the auth origin is not enabled;
   turn off the probe if you are debugging so the pod doesn't get killed mid-debug
-- Note 2: The only allowed organizations are "opensciencegrid", "osgpreview", and "matyasosg"
-- Note 3: The only allowed registries are "docker.io" and "hub.opensciencegrid.org"